 All persons entering the Greene County Domestic Relations courthouse are required to pass through the Court's security checkpoint.
 Visitors will be subjected to a mandatory scan of their person, bags, and property.

 Please allow extra time to pass through security before your scheduled court appearance.
 Long lines may result in delayed entry into the courthouse.

 Be on time.
 If you are late, your case may be dismissed, and/or the other side may be allowed to present their case without you.
 If you are running late, please call the Assignment Commissioner to inform them of your tardiness.

 In the Courtroom

 Act professionally and courteously toward the Judge, Magistrate, other parties, and attorneys.
 If you are representing yourself, you are expected to be prepared and to present your case according to the rules of court.

-If you are observing court proceedings or waiting for your case to be called, be respectful of the court.
+If you are observing court proceedings or waiting for your case to be called, be respectful of the Court.
 Enter and exit the room quickly and quietly.
-Eating and drinking are not permitted in the courtroom/hearing room.
-Observers with questions should wait for the court to recess to talk to the bailiff or scheduler.
+Eating, drinking, and chewing gum are not permitted in the courtroom.
+Observers with questions should wait for the court to recess to talk to the bailiff or Assignment Commissioner.

 Wireless internet access is available for court patrons.
 Please contact Court Security for additional information.

 Greene CATS is a small, county public transportation system operated by the Greene County Transit Board.
 Greene CATS provides safe, reliable, and accessible public transportation for the residents of Greene County with special attention to those who are transportation disadvantaged in coordination with agencies, organizations, businesses, and local governments.
 Visit the Greene CATS Public Transit webpage for more information.